 ExpressVPN also gives you a split tunneling feature: you can pick and choose what sites and data you want to send through your VPN.
 This means you can keep stay connected to a server in Japan and still be able to access local websites without having to turn it off.

 PrivateVPN offers an impeccable balance between speed and security.
 With enough power (256-bit AES encryption) to bust through the Great Firewall, you still get fast speeds.
-You also get 80+ servers across 57 countries–a large enough network to always have access to Tumblr and the rest of the free and open internet.
+You also get over 150 servers in 60+ countries–a large enough network to always have access to Tumblr and the rest of the free and open internet.
 Rounding out the package is a serviceable logging policy that promises to cover your tracks online.

 Plus, PrivateVPN has simple, easy-to-use interface that has you connected with a single click.
 If you’re like us, you love streaming, and this is where PrivateVPN really shines.
 With servers specifically geared (and labeled) for bypassing VPN bans, you’ll enjoy unparalleled access to Netflix, Hulu, and other big-name streaming services.
 Tumblr is similarly easy to access, all at the click of a button.